 By 2030, a system of large-scale, flexible and cost-effective logistics chains will need to have been developed, which will enable the collection, transport, injection and safe storage of several tens of millions of tonnes of CO2 per year.
 CO2FFER will support the development of concepts needed to handle CO2 from a variety of sources around the North Sea, all with different qualities.

 By 2030, we will need to have developed a system of large-scale, flexible and cost-effective logistics that enable the collection, transport, injection and safe storage of millions of tonnes of CO2 per year.
-The could be part of the Longship project or a separate initiative.
+This could be part of the Longship project or a separate initiative.
 For example, Stella Maris CCS envisages handling CO2 of different qualities from a variety of sources around the North Sea.
 As a major cost-saving concept, the CO2 will be transported by ship and directly offloaded offshore, heated through exchange with seawater and injected into saline aquifers.

 However, large-scale maritime CO2 transport and offshore offloading and injection has yet to be implemented, and there are several knowledge gaps that need to be filled.
 CO2FFER will address the most urgent ones by providing key models and experimental data to support the deployment and further development of safe and cost-efficient concepts for both CO2 transport by ship and offshore CO2 injection.